Alchemist21/final-project-kminevskiy/README.md

   * Install dependencies with `mix deps.get`
   * Install Postgres DBMS (depends on your OS)
   * Create and migrate your database with `mix ecto.setup`
+  * Start Phoenix endpoint with `mix phx.server`

+To start Node server:
   * Install Node.js dependencies with `cd assets/frontend && npm install`
-  * Run `source .env` inside `youchallenge` directory (the account inside that file is provided for your convenience, but could be replaced with your own account.
-It is used for contract deployments.)
-  * Start Phoenix endpoint with `mix phx.server`
   * (In a separate terminal window) start Node.js server with `cd assets/frontend && npm start`

+You don't need to run ganache locally to interact with application - everything is deployed to Ropsten testnet and testing account with funds is provided with the application.

+To run tests:
+  * `cd assets/frontend/src/contracts`
+  * ganache-cli
+  * truffle test

 The Truffle project itself is located inside `youchallenge/assets/frontend/src/contracts`.
 From there you can run `truffle development` console and compile, migrate and test contracts.